qffdhruba1123/stremio_setup/README.md

 ### 🎉 Basic Setup Complete!

 This is the last step for the basic setup.
 You can now go and enjoy your favorite movies and TV shows across all your linked devices.
 Simply download the [Stremio App](https://www.stremio.com/downloads) (they have an app on almost all platforms) and log in with your account, your setup will be included with your account.
+Please also read usage note [here](https://github.com/qffdhruba1123/stremio_setup/blob/main/README.md#debrid-provider-recommendations)

 *If you want to further improve the experience, please keep reading.*